StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

   Be able to identify whether a proof is direct, indirect, or contrapositive.
 - **8. Set operations**
-  Be able to compute and illustrate a combination of set operations, including intersections, unions, complements, power sets, and cardinalities.
+  Be able to compute and illustrate a combination of set operations, including intersections, unions, complements, subtractions, power sets, and cardinalities.